Born Again Tour

 The Born Again Tour was a concert tour by in support of Black Sabbath's Born Again album.
 Both the album and the tour were the only ones of Black Sabbath's to feature former Deep Purple frontman Ian Gillan on lead vocals.
 Ex-Electric Light Orchestra drummer Bev Bevan was hired to replace Bill Ward, who had returned to the band for the recording of the album after a two-year hiatus, for the tour.
 This was the final tour to feature original Black Sabbath bassist Geezer Butler until 1992's Dehumanizer tour.

 Background

-"There had been conversations during the Born Again sessions about going on tour," Bill Ward recalled, "and I was barely making it through the sessions, let alone touring.
-The thought of touring put me in such a state of panic, anxiety and dread that I couldn't possibly face the idea… but I was too ashamed to tell everybody.
-And rather than tell everybody, I drank and I disappeared.
-I escaped.
-That's how I used to do things: when I couldn't handle a situation, I would just drink and just run away… I came back to the United States, got hospitalised a couple of times, ended up back on the streets and, in the early part of January 1984, I went into my final detox.
-And from that point on I haven't taken a drink.
-And I haven't used any narcotics."
+After recording the Born Again album, drummer Bill Ward left the band before the start of the born Again Tour due to personal problems, and was replaced by Bev Bevan.